Ray Mendoza: Biography

 José Díaz Velazquez was born on July 6, 1929, and grew up in the Tepito district of Mexico City, a very poor and violent neighborhood.
 Díaz never finished any formal education as he had to start earning a living at a very early age to support himself and his wife Lupita Mendoza, whom he married when he was just 15 years old.
 While working in a bakery, Díaz also worked hard to keep in shape, participating in cycling, swimming and baseball.

 Boxing career

 Díaz decided to become a professional boxer and made his debut in 1950, keeping his day job in the bakery as well.
 Díaz boxed under name "Joe Díaz", a shortened version of his real name.
-At one point, he had a sparring session with a couple of luchadors, as he was told not to spar with any of the boxers at the gym.
+At one point, he had a sparring session with a couple of professional wrestlers, as he was told not to spar with any of the boxers at the gym.
 The luchadors wanted to teach the boxer a lesson and ended up injuring Díaz's back with a knee drop.
 The back injury later forced Díaz to retire, after only 20 matches.
 Following his retirement, he began working as a health inspector for the Mexico City county.